MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 - Protection templates:

-    -Templates that use a cloud-based key and that are part of a label configuration are also migrated with the label.
+    - Templates that use a cloud-based key and that are part of a label configuration are also migrated with the label.
 Other protection templates are not migrated.

     - If you migrate a label that is configured for HYOK protection, the label is migrated without the protection settings.